-Student work load for a course should be estimated according to the following formula: two hours of outside preparation for every one hour of lecture and one hour of outside preparation for every two to three hours of laboratory.
-Any course syllabus that indicates different preparation times takes precedence over this general requirement.
+Student workload for a course should be estimated according to the following formula: Two hours of outside preparation for every one hour of lecture and one hour of outside preparation for every two to three hours of laboratory time.
+Any course syllabus that indicates different preparation times than these takes precedence over this general instruction.